j0zzz/JoeQuake/docs/pages/cvars-commands.md

 ##### `keepdemo`

+When automatic demo recording is switched on (`cl_autodemo` is `1`), using this command renames the temporary demo file to its final name, based on the `cl_autodemo_format` cvar.
+This command is only valid on the intermission/finale screen!
-See description about `cl_autodemo` in the Cvars section.
+See more details about `cl_autodemo` in the Cvars section.

 ##### `demoskip`